ArchHem/Julia_exercise_projects/README.md

 ### Results of Euler-based Monte Carlo Runs

 We first began to explore the effects of varying $\rho$ and leaving all other parameters constant.
 The following plots were produced using parameters typical of post-2015 (but pre-covid) stocks.
-Each Monte Carlo simulation bellow was run with 8x160000 paths, taking an approximate total of 8 seconds to run on my current laptop.
+Each Monte Carlo simulation bellow was run with 8x160000 paths, taking an approximate total of 8 seconds to run for all values of $\rho$ on my current laptop.

 ![rho_effects](https://github.com/ArchHem/Julia_exercise_projects/blob/main/fn_simulations/fn_plots/Heston_rho_dependence_3.png)